picocms/Pico/content-sample/index.md

         {% endfor %}
     </ul>

+Besides using the `{{ pages }}` list, you can also access pages using Pico's page tree.
+The page tree allows you to iterate through Pico's pages using a tree structure, so you can e.g. iterate just a page's direct children.
+It allows you to build recursive menus (like dropdowns) and to filter pages more easily.
+Just head over to Pico's [page tree documentation][FeaturesPageTree] for details.

 Additional to Twigs extensive list of filters, functions and tags, Pico also provides some useful additional filters to make theming easier.